eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Alias of an alias
 ^^^^^^^^^^^^^^^^^

-Alias types support recursivity, so if users need to create alias of another alias, it can be done calling `CreateAliasType` method giving the alias as base type.
+Alias types support recursivity, so if users need to create an alias of another alias, it can be done calling `CreateAliasType` method giving the alias as a base type.

 .. code-block:: c++